Hiroaki-hey-jude/MMU-forum/README.md

 	- [x] Add success message in edit\_profile.php
 	- [x] Add success message in create\_post.php
 - [x] Create redirect.php (redirect to login.php if cookies is not presented)
+- [ ] In home.php, redirect the user to profile.php instead of edit-profile.php after clicking profile buttons

 ### Frontend